-If the estimate of the expected cash flows leads to the complete reversal of a debtor's specific loan loss provisions, the sustainability of the debtor's recovery must be determined: a recovery is only deemed to have occurred after various conditions have been fulfilled.
+If the estimate of the expected cash flows leads to the complete reversal of a debtor's individual valuation allowance, the sustainability of the debtor's recovery must be determined: Recovery only occurs after a number of conditions have been met.
 This includes making substantial and regular payments and catching up on the debt service not made in the event of default.
 In addition, there must be no signs of an event of default (e.g. "90 days past due" or "unlikely to repay") and a period of good behaviour is required.
 Depending on the default event, this lasts at least 92 or 366 days, respectively.
 During this period of good conduct, the debtor is still considered to be in default.